riversheher/BODB-Extractor/README.md

 After you can cloned the project, you can get started by running the following commands:

-`make setup` - initialize your environment
+`.\start.ps1 setup` - initialize your environment

-`make activate` - initialize the virtual environment for this project
+`.\start.ps1 activate` - initialize the virtual environment for this project

-`make deactivate` - stop using the virtual environment for this project
+`.\start.ps1 deactivate` - stop using the virtual environment for this project

-`make test` - runs unit tests
+`.\start.ps1 test` - runs unit tests